SEC Subpoena, FINRA OTR – What do I do?

 While the SEC will not disclose the target of an investigation to a witness, or even his attorney, a knowledgeable lawyer can obtain SEC information that will lead to a reasonable idea of the witness’s role in the investigation and the scope of inquiry.
 FINRA will often attempt to keep the topics of the examination a secret too, by not disclosing the full scope of the investigation or review.
 Since there are very few rules which govern the conduct of a FINRA investigation, the event becomes a bit trickier, since one never knows exactly what the topic of discussion is going to be.

-For an SEC Subpoena, in order for the staff attorney to subpoena a witness, there must be a Formal Order of Investigation.
+As noted above, for an SEC Subpoena, in order for the staff attorney to subpoena a witness, there must be a Formal Order of Investigation.
 Witnesses who are subpoenaed to appear and give testimony are entitled to see the formal order, and it should be reviewed carefully.
 It contains information as to the scope of the investigation, when it began, and who is authorized to conduct it.
 Additionally, the formal order may contain information regarding staff conclusions and possible subjects of the investigation.
+This, coupled with a conversation with your attorney, may help you understand your role in the investigation, and possible outcomes.

 SEC Subpoena Enforcement Actions